 We conduct our business through four reportable business segments: our U.S. Secure Services segment; our Electronic Monitoring and Supervision Services segment; our Reentry Services segment and our International Services segment.
 We have identified these four reportable segments to reflect our current view that we operate four distinct business lines, each of which constitutes a material part of our overall business.
 We have determined that our previously reportable business segment, Facility Construction and Design, no longer qualifies as a reportable segment as it no longer meets certain quantitative thresholds and has been aggregated with our International Services reportable business segment.
 In addition, we appointed a new Chief Executive Officer, the chief operating decision maker, during fiscal 2021.
-Based on changes to the way our chief operating decision maker views the business and financial results used to allocate resources to our electronic monitoring & supervision services operations, along with the growth of the business, we report the electronic monitoring and supervision services operations as a separate reportable segment.
-This new segment is presented as Electronic Monitoring and Supervision Services.
-Previously, the electronic monitoring and supervision services operations were included in our GEO Care reportable segment.
+Based on changes to the way our chief operating decision maker views the business and financial results used to allocate resources to our electronic monitoring and supervision services operations, along with the growth of the business, we report the electronic monitoring and supervision services operations services operations were included in our GEO Care reportable segment.
 In addition, the GEO Care reportable segment was renamed Reentry Services and includes services provided to adults for residential and non-residential treatment, educational and community-based programs, pre-release and half-way house programs.
-We have retroactively restated our segment presentation for the three months ended March 31, 2021 to reflect these changes.
+We have retroactively restated our segment presentation for the three and six months ended June 30, 2021 to reflect these changes.